aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 ## A Nextflow S3 Bucket

-The containerized version of `nextflow` above reads a `*.nf` script from an S3 bucket.
+The containerized version of `nextflow` above reads a `*.nf` script from an S3 bucket and writes workflow logs and outputs back to it.
 This bucket can either be the same one that your workflow inputs and outputs are stored (e.g. in a separate folder therein), or it can be another bucket entirely.

 ## Running a workflow